Generalized Measure of Quantum Fisher Information: Truncated Quantum Fisher Information

 \item Additivity for direct sum of truncated states.
 Given a direct sum of truncated states $\sigma=\bigoplus_{k}\mu_{k}\rho^{(m)}_{k,\theta}$, where $\rho^{(m_k)}_{k,\theta}=\Pi_{\rho_{k,\theta}}^{m_k}\rho_{k,\theta} \Pi_{\rho_{k,\theta}}^{m_k}$, and where $\mu_k$ are $\theta$-independent coefficients such that $0<\sum_{k}\mu_{k}\leq 1$, we have

 \end{itemize} \end{lemma} Note that the TQFI satisfies the same properties as those that the standard QFI satisfies (see Ref.~\cite{Jing20} for a review of the properties of the QFI), except for the additivity for product of states.
-Here, the TQFI satisfies instead a sub-additivity property which naturally follows from the fact that the states are sub-normalized.
+Here, the TQFI satisfies instead a subadditivity property which naturally follows from the fact that the states are subnormalized.

 Let us finally discuss the geometric interpretation of the TQFI.
-From Eq.~\eqref{eq:TQFIandGeneralizedFidelity} we first define the \textit{Generalized Bures distance}. \begin{definition}[Generalized Bures Distance] Given two sub-normalized state $\tau,\sigma\in\SC_{\leq}(\HC)$, the generalized Bures distance is
+From Eq.~\eqref{eq:TQFIandGeneralizedFidelity} we first define the \textit{generalized Bures distance}. \begin{definition}[Generalized Bures Distance] Given two subnormalized states $\tau,\sigma\in\SC_{\leq}(\HC)$, the generalized Bures distance is

-\end{definition} Here we remark that the generalized Bures distance is closely related to the purified distance for sub-normalized states introduced in Refs.~\cite{tomamichel2010duality,tomamichel2015quantum}.
-Hence, the following lemma holds. \begin{lemma} Given two sub-normalized state $\tau,\sigma\in\SC_{\leq}(\HC)$, the generalized Bures distance $B_{*}^{2}(\tau,\sigma)$ is a distance metric on the space of sub-normalized states. \end{lemma} Then, for the truncated exact state$\rho^{(m)}_{\theta}$ defined in~\eqref{eq:truncation}, we can obtain the following result. \begin{lemma} Let $B_{*}^2 (\rho^{(m)}_{\theta},\rho^{(m)}_{\theta+\delta})$ be the generalized Bures distance.
+\end{definition} Here we remark that the generalized Bures distance is closely related to the purified distance for subnormalized states introduced in Refs.~\cite{tomamichel2010duality,tomamichel2015quantum}.
+Hence, the following lemma holds. \begin{lemma} Given two subnormalized states $\tau,\sigma\in\SC_{\leq}(\HC)$, the generalized Bures distance $B_{*}^{2}(\tau,\sigma)$ is a distance metric on the space of subnormalized states. \end{lemma} Then, for the truncated exact state$\rho^{(m)}_{\theta}$ defined in~\eqref{eq:truncation}, we can obtain the following result. \begin{lemma} Let $B_{*}^2 (\rho^{(m)}_{\theta},\rho^{(m)}_{\theta+\delta})$ be the generalized Bures distance.
 Then, for $\abs{\delta}\ll 1$, we have

-\end{lemma} Lemma~\ref{lemma:JandB} provides a geometrical interpretation for the TQFI as being related to the curvature of the generalized Bures distance in the space of sub-normalized states.
+\end{lemma} Lemma~\ref{lemma:JandB} provides a geometrical interpretation for the TQFI as being related to the curvature of the generalized Bures distance in the space of subnormalized states.